 This is a Flash-based site that’s as much about having fun and being a little goofy as it as about promoting the product.
 It’s got a retro look and feel, which is very much in keeping with the spirit of the show.

 The Sesame Workshop recently released The Electric Company for the first time on DVD and needed an online presence to promote the product, which we produced in conjunction with Funny Garbage.

 The timeline was short, but there was plenty of source material to work with.
 The goals were to:

 (** please note the bottom 4 buttons are disabled in this archived version)

-This fantasy football application for Facebook allows users to create their own team lineup, challenge their friends to beat their score, view live scores and review player stats.
-With minimal changes required, it was built to interface with RosterDoc’s existing online backend which has been used for other fantasy matchups in previous years.
+This fantasy football application for Facebook allowed users to create their own team lineup, challenge their friends to beat their score, view live scores and review player stats.
+With minimal changes required, it was built to interface with RosterDoc’s existing online backend which had been used for other fantasy matchups in previous years.